log0div0/testo/docs/tutorials/16 - macro with declarations/README.md

 }
 ```

 Looks good and elegant, doesn't it?
-Indeed, we've come a long way in that guide: we managed to organize all the code into a good shape, minimizing the amount of copy-pasta.
+Indeed, we've come a long way in that tutorial: we managed to organize all the code into a good shape, minimizing the amount of copy-pasta.

 But let's consider this: what if we need to check that our tests run OK not only with Ubuntu Server 16.04, but Ubuntu Server 20.04 as well?
 The current virtual machines have Ubuntu Server 16.04 onboard, so to test Ubuntu 20.04 we'd need another two VMs (don't forget to rename the old ones so we won't get confused).
 To complete the picture let's also imagine we want to connect the new VMs with a new set of networks.
 Finally, we'd like to use a new virtual usb stick to copy files: